 BEC VortexBib Tex

-The BECVortex Project is a resource for people interested in experiments on quantized vortices in atomic quantum fluids.
+The BECVortex Project is a resource for people interested in the experiments performed from 1999 to 2017 on quantized vortices in atomic quantum fluids.

 What is a BEC?

-A dilute-gas Bose–Einstein condensate (BEC) is a state of matter of a dilute gas of bosonic atoms (we use 87Rb) cooled to temperatures very close to absolute zero — a few billionths of a degree above absolute zero: 0 K, or −273.15 °C. Under such conditions, a large fraction of the atoms occupy the ground state energy level of the trapping potential, at which point macroscopic quantum phenomena become apparent.
+A dilute-gas Bose–Einstein condensate (BEC) is a state of matter of a dilute gas of bosonic particles (we use 87Rb atoms) cooled to temperatures very close to absolute zero — a few billionths of a degree above absolute zero: 0 K, or −273.15 °C. Under such conditions, a large fraction of the atoms have the lowest possible energy level of the trapping potential, at which point macroscopic quantum phenomena become apparent.
 Our BECs are microscopic gas droplets of about a million atoms at extremely low density — about a million times less dense then normal air.